Auburn University is pleased to announce that they are accepting applications for their

 - Wanting to be recognized as a prestigious NSF Trainee, funded or non-funded?

-- Interested in conducting an internship with stakeholders that need your help?
+- Interested in conducting an internship with stakeholders that can use your help?

 - Interested in producing science that can be used by stakeholders to increase communities’ resilience to climate change?